 sudo command in Linux provides a mechanism for granting administrator privileges to normal users.
-This allows non-root users to execute commands with security privileges of another top-level root, by default the root user.
+This allows non-root users to execute commands with the security privileges of another top-level root, by default, the root user.

 This guide explains how to create a new user on a Ubuntu machine and grant it sudo privileges.
 You can then use this new user account to run administrative commands without logging in as a root user.

 Follow the below steps to create a new user account and grant it sudo access.
 If you want to configure sudo access for an existing user, jump to step 3.

 Login to your Ubuntu server as a root user: